PrivacyStreams/PrivacyStreams.github.io/index.md

 - **The full list of available data types and corresponding providers is at [here](items.html);**
 - **The full list of available providers, transformations, actions and operators is at [here](operators.html).**

+Except for the functions, a query also requires a `Purpose` parameter to state the purpose of the data access.
+In the example, the purpose of accessing call logs is "finding your closest contact", in SOCIAL category.
+**We suggest you carefully explain the purposes in your app,** because explaining the purposes can help users understand why your app needs the data, hence improving the privacy friendliness of your app.
+We have several purpose categories (such as `Purpose.ADS(..)`, `Purpose.SOCIAL(..)`, etc.) for you to select from.

 ### Simplifying the code